 - Demonstrate financial need (may not be required for some institutional programs).

-- Have a standard high school diploma, GED or ATB (Ability to Benefit) on file.
+- Have a standard high school diploma or GED.

 - Be enrolled in an associates degree or diploma degree program.

 - Not be in default or owe a repayment of Title IV funds.

 - Be a U.S. citizen or an eligible non-citizen with permanent residency status and an alien registration identification number.

 - Be registered with selective service (males between the ages of 18 and 25).